 The activity monitor is the native way in macOS to learn more about disk read and write (input/output = i/o) operations.
 Go to /Applications/Utilities on your Mac in Finder, or fill in “Activity Monitor” in Spotlight.
 Select “Disk” on top to display disk processes.

-Software products which are specialised in fast and secure copy should also always give you detailed monitoring options on the read and write operations for copy and verification jobs.
+Software products specializing in providing fast and secure copy should always give you detailed monitoring options on the read and write operations for copy and verification jobs.

 Here’s a screenshot from the copy and verification details in our macOS based application Silverstack Offload Manager: